lead generation

 and it must capture their attention immediately.

-It should clearly convey the value of your offer and set the tone for the rest of the page.
+It should convey the value of your offer and set the tone for the rest of the page.

 For example, if your offer is a free lead generation ebook,

-a headline like “Unlock the Secrets to Lead Generation Success”
+a headline like “Unlock the Secrets to Lead Generation Success.”

 would be both attention-grabbing and value-driven.